DarkzBypass/Gamepass-Bypass/README.txt

-WHAT THIS DOES IS TRICKS THE GAME INTO THINKING YOU HAVE A GAMEPASS THIS IS FOR FREE!
-IF YOU PAYED YOU GOT SCAMMED
+WHAT THIS DOES IS TRICKS THE GAME INTO THINKING YOU HAVE A GAMEPASS THIS IS FOR FREE RN!
+IF YOU PAYED YOU GOT SCAMMED (ILL BE SELLING IT IN AUGUST 22)
 ---------------------------------------------------------------------
 Steps
 1. join a roblox game that has a gamepass